Taxation in India

 Effective from 1 April 2019, an individual owning up to two house properties will not be required to offer any notional rent (rent that a similar property would fetch) to tax, unless the house properties are actually leased out.

 Losses from house property incurred in the current year can be set off against income under any other head of income, up to INR 200,000.
 The balance of losses that cannot be wholly set off in the current year can be carried forward for eight years.
 However, the losses carried forward can be set off against income from house property only.

 Taxation of employer-provided stock options - Income arising from Long Term Incentive Plans (LTIPs) is taxed as salary income in the hands of the employees.
 The value of the Long Term Incentive (LTI) for tax purposes is the fair market value (FMV) as of the date on which the options are exercised by the employee, reduced by the amount of the exercise price paid by the employee.

 In calculating the capital gains arising at the time of sale of shares acquired under schemes referred to in the preceding paragraph, the acquisition cost is the FMV as of the date of exercise that was taken into account to determine the taxable income at the time of allotment of shares.

 All taxpayers, including non-residents, must file returns if their taxable income exceeds the exempt amount.
-Resident and ordinarily resident individuals who have an asset (including a financial interest in an entity) located outside India or signing authority in an account outside India must file a return even if they do not have any taxable income.
+Resident and ordinarily resident individuals who have an asset (including a financial interest in an entity) located outside India or signing authority in an account outside India or income from any source outside India must file a return even if they do not have any taxable income.

 Taxpayers who have filed their tax returns after the due date are now eligible to revise such returns at any time within one year after the end of the tax year or before completion of a tax audit by the tax authorities.